Social Insurance Essentials for Hiring in China

-• Pension (Endowment Insurance) –Employers and employees pay into this scheme, which is part of China’s national pension system to provide for labourers in retirement.
-The required employer contribution can range from up to 20% of an employee’s salary.
+• Pension (Endowment Insurance) – Employers and employees both contribute to this scheme, part of China’s national pension system for laborers in retirement.
+The required employer contribution can be up to 20% of an employee’s salary.

-• Medical Insurance – This is another insurance paid by both employers and employees and pays medical expenses if an individual is injured.
-The employer’s contribution can be 6-12% of the salary, whereas the employee contributes 2%.
-This fund partly goes into the individual’s medical account and the health system’s public accounts.
+• Medical Insurance – Both employers and employees contribute to this insurance, which covers medical expenses if an individual is injured.
+The employer’s contribution ranges from 6-12% of the salary, while the employee contributes 2%.
+Part of this fund goes into the individual’s medical account, and part goes to the health system’s public accounts.

-• Unemployment Insurance – Should the individual become unemployed, they can claim unemployment benefits from the state if they have paid their unemployment premiums for at least a year.
-This insurance is another type which needs to be contributed by both employer and employee.
+• Unemployment Insurance – If an individual becomes unemployed, they can claim unemployment benefits from the state, provided they have paid their unemployment premiums for at least a year.
+Both the employer and employee contribute to this insurance.

-• Maternity Insurance –The employer pays this and contributes towards a fund to cover maternity-related medical expenses and the employee’s salary during maternity.
+• Maternity Insurance – Employers pay into this fund to cover maternity-related medical expenses and the employee’s salary during maternity leave.

-• Work Injury Insurance – This is another insurance solely the employer pays.
-The contribution required can vary depending on the nature of work carried out by the employee, but usually below 0.5% of the salary.
-If an injury happens at work, this fund covers various costs, and the employer will have to cover the injured employee’s wages.
-This fund differs from Employer Liability Insurance – which you can check out here.
+• Work Injury Insurance – Employers solely contribute to this fund, usually below 0.5% of the salary, to cover costs associated with work-related injuries.
+If an injury occurs at work, this fund covers various costs, and the employer must pay the injured employee’s wages.
+This fund is different from Employer Liability Insurance.

 Social Insurance